gaurav1780/comp125_s2_2018/_collections/_02-static-debugging-unit-testing/03-unit-testing-junit.md

 <script src="https://gist.github.com/gaurav1780/b3df9f0a24fcf9a0c41cc75cdb8616a3.js"></script>

 The JUnit test is a separate class created to test this method.
-The steps to create a JUnit test class are shown below.
+The following video describes the steps to create a JUnit test.
+Generally a test is written before implementing a method.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7-T3kxCcMJY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>